websockets/ws/README.md

 handle it with acceptable performance and memory usage.

 Tuning of `permessage-deflate` can be done via the options defined below.
-You can also use `zlibOptions`, which is passed directly into [zlib.createDeflateRaw()][node-zlib-deflaterawdocs].
+You can also use `zlibDeflateOptions` and `zlibInflateOptions`, which is passed directly into the creation of
-Do not set `windowBits`, which is set dynamically by the client.
+[raw deflate/inflate streams][node-zlib-deflaterawdocs].

 See [the docs][ws-server-options] for more options.